finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 Get transactions

-Get transactions from the specified transaction portfolio over a given interval of effective time.
-When the specified portfolio is a derived transaction portfolio, the returned set of transactions is the  union set of all transactions of the parent (and any grandparents etc.) and the specified derived transaction portfolio itself.
+Retrieve all the transactions that occurred during a particular time interval.
+If the portfolio is a derived transaction portfolio, the transactions returned are the  union set of all transactions of the parent (and any grandparents, etc.) as well as  those of the derived transaction portfolio itself.

 ### Example
 ```java